Any2HRTF/Mesh2HRTF/README.rst

 ========================

 The ``master`` branch always contains the latest stable release and should be cloned or downloaded.
-Releases for versions 1.0.0 and above are tagged and can be accessed through the GitHub interface.
-Releases for versions 0.4.0 and below are contained in the folder ``releases``.
+The ``develop`` branch contains the latest stable pre-release versions.
+All releases are available from https://github.com/Any2HRTF/Mesh2HRTF/releases.
 If you want to contribute to Mesh2HRTF please check `here <https://github.com/Any2HRTF/Mesh2HRTF/blob/develop/CONTRIBUTING.rst>`_.

 References